danielsaidi/DeckKit/README.md

 ## Getting started

-To get started with BottomSheet, have a look at [this getting started guide][GettingStarted].
+To get started with DeckKit, have a look at [this getting started guide][GettingStarted].